br0ast/simulationontology/development/2/informal CQ.md

 ### General Question

-Retrieve all the simulations and respective reality counterparts and sources that have the same simulacrum but a different source.
+What are the simulations and respective reality counterparts that have the same simulacrum but a different source?

 ### Example Applied Question

-Retrieve all the simulations and respective reality counterparts and sources that have the same simulacrum but a different source.
+What are the simulations and respective reality counterparts that have the same simulacrum but a different source?

 #### Expected Outcome